-A medium-sized tree with a short trunk and several large, ascending branches and a narrow, rounded crown.
+Northern catalpa is a medium-sized tree with a short trunk and several large, ascending branches and a narrow, rounded crown.

-Leaves simple, opposite or in threes, egg-shaped with an abruptly pointed tip, 6–12 inches long, margin mostly smooth; upper surface dark green, smooth; lower surface paler, hairy; mildly scented when crushed; turn yellow in fall.
+Leaves are simple, opposite or in threes, egg-shaped with an abruptly pointed tip, 6–12 inches long, margin mostly smooth; upper surface dark green, smooth; lower surface paler, hairy; mildly scented when crushed; turn yellow in fall.

-Flowers May–June; in upright, pyramidal clusters 4–8 inches long; flowers bell-shaped, 2 inches long, white, showy, attractive and fragrant; throat with yellow spots and dark lines; lower lobe with a notch in the center.
+Flowers May–June; in upright, pyramidal clusters 4–8 inches long; flowers bell-shaped, 2 inches long, white, showy, attractive, and fragrant; throat with yellow spots and dark lines; lower lobe with a notch in the center.

 Fruits October, single or 2 or 3 together, a beanlike pod 8–20 inches long, ¼–½ inch wide, light brown, splitting into 2 halves; seeds numerous, flattened, about 1 inch long.
 Pods persist on branches all winter, opening in spring before falling.